polkadot-developers/substrate-docs/content/md/en/docs/quick-start/index.md

 - [Learn](/learn/) covers core blockchain and Substrate concepts and operations.
 - [Install](/iinstall/) provides platorm-specific installation instructions and troubleshooting tips for installation-related issues.
 - [Build](/build/) exposes the tools and techniques for building custom blockchain applications.
-- [Test](/tests/) highlights approaches for unit testing and benchmarking code before deploying on a test network or production.
+- [Test](/tests/) highlights approaches for unit testing and benchmarking code before deploying on a test network or in a production environment.
 - [Deploy](/deploy/) describes different options for deploying nodes, how to prepare for deployment, and how to move from a test network to a production network.
-- [Maintain](/maintain/) provides general information about maintaining your network with with hardware and software upgrades, managing new releases, and maintaining your infrastructure.
+- [Maintain](/maintain/) provides general information about maintaining your network with hardware and software upgrades, managing new releases, and maintaining your infrastructure.

 The **Tutorials** provide hands-on learning experiences that cover different aspects of building and managing a Substrate-based blockchain:

-- [Build a blockchain](/tutorials/build-a-blockchain/) tutorials are focused on network basics from starting a single node to creating a private four node blockchain, monitoring node operations, and how to upgrade a running network.
+- [Build a blockchain](/tutorials/build-a-blockchain/) tutorials are focused on network basics from starting a single node to creating a private four node blockchain, monitoring node operations, and upgrading a running network.
-- [Build application logic](/tutorials/work-with-pallets/) tutorials are focused on how to implement application-specific logic.
+- [Build application logic](/tutorials/work-with-pallets/) tutorials are focused on how to implement application-specific logic working with existing and custom pallets.
 - [Build a parachian](/tutorials/connect-relay-and-parachains/) tutorials are focused on how to move from a standalone chain to a parachain, connect a parachain to a relay chain, and send messages between chains.

 The **API and reference** provides direct access to technical information such as the Rust API and help for command-line tools.